dashton90/aws-study-guides/SAA-CO2/README.md

 By default, files expire after 24 hours, but this can be changed with the `Minimum TTL`, `Maximum TTL`, and `Default TTL` CloudFront parameters.

 If you delete, or modify an object in your origin server, CloudFront will still serve the cached version until the objects TTL expires.
 If you need to remove a file from CloudFront edge caches before it expires, you can invalidate the file from edge caches.
 When you invalidate a file, CloudFront returns to the origin to fetch the latest version of the file the next time it is requested by a user.

+Global Accelerator
+==
+AWS Global Accelerator helps improve application performace by creating a more direct path from your clients to your AWS services.
+It does this by routing your traffic to the optimal regional endpoint.
+Traffic is then sent to AWS over the AWS global network.

+Global Accelerator includes the following components:
+* **Static IP addresses**: Global Accelerator provides you with a set of two static IP addresses.
+The IP addresses serve as single fixed entry points for your clients.
+IP addresses remain assigned to you accelerator until it is _deleted_.
+* **Accelerator**: An accelerator directs traffic to endpoints over the AWS global network.
+Global Accelerator offers two types of accelerators: standard, and custom.
+* **DNS name**: Global Accelerator assigns each accelerator a default DNS name that points to the static IP addresses associated with your accelerator.
+* **Network zone**: A network zone services the static IP addresses for your accelerator from a unique IP subnet.
+Network zones are similar to availability zones in that if a network zone becomes unavailable, clients can retry on the healthy IP in the other network zone.
+* **Listener**: A listener processes inbound connections from clients to Global Accelerator for TCP, UDP, or both TCP and UDP protocols.
+Each listener has one or more endpoint groups associated with it, and traffic is forwarded to endpoints in one of the groups.
+* **Endpoint group**: Endpoint groups accept traffic from listeners.
+Each endpoint group is associated with a specific AWS Region.
+* **Endpoint**: An endpoint is the resource that Global Accelerator directs traffic to.
+Each endpoint is associated with an endpoint group.

+## Standard Accelerators
+Standard accelerators endpoints can be Network Load Balancers, Application Load Balancers, EC2 instances, or Elastic IP addresses.

+When using a standard accelerator, Global Accelerator continuously monitors the health of all endpoints and instantly begins directing traffic to another available endpoint when it determines that an active endpoint is unhealthy.

+Standard accelerators direct traffic to endpoint groups based on the location of the clients, and the health of the endpoint group.
+You can set a custom amount of traffic to send to different endpoint groups by using the traffic dial to increase (dial up) or decrease (dial down) the traffic send to each endpoint group.
+This is useful for cases such as blue/green testing.

+## Custom Accelerators
+Custom accelerators direct user traffic based on custom business logic.
+Endpoints for custom routing accelerators must be virtual private cloud (VPC) subnets, and a custom routing accelerator can only route traffic to Amazon EC2 instances in those subnets.

+Custom accelerators are useful in cases such as gaming, where you want traffic for a group of users to all be routed to the same EC2 server regardless of geolocation.

 Snow Family